-2.6 Can shareholders seek enforcement action against members of the management body?
+2.5 Can shareholders seek enforcement action against the corporate entity/entities and/or members of the management body?

-Shareholders or the company may bring an enforcement action against members of the management board and the board of directors if these corporate bodies have breached their duties under the Companies Act or the Articles and/or if individual members, in the performance of their duties, have intentionally or negligently caused damage to the company and/or shareholders.
+Shareholders or the company may bring an enforcement action against members of the management board and the board of directors, if these corporate bodies have breached their duties under the Companies Act or the Articles and/or if individual members, in the performance of their duties, have intentionally or negligently caused damage to the company and/or shareholders.
 A decision to commence legal actions against members of the management board and/or members of the board of directors is a matter to be resolved by the shareholders at a general meeting.

-2.7 Are there any limitations on, and disclosures required, in relation to interests in securities held by shareholders in the corporate entity/entities?
+2.6 Are there any limitations on, or disclosures required, in relation to the interests in securities held by shareholders in the corporate entity/entities?

 Certain governmental approval requirements in the Financial Business Act apply to acquisitions of qualified holdings in Danish financial business undertakings.
 In regard to other companies, an investor's ability to invest in shares is not subject to any limitations under the Companies Act.
-However, the Articles may include provisions which generally limit ownership to the effect that no shareholder is allowed to hold more than a specific predetermined percentage of the share capital and/or voting rights or provisions to the effect that no matter how large a percentage of shares any shareholder possesses, the attached votes may only count for a certain predetermined percentage.
+However, the Articles may include provisions which generally limit ownership to the effect that no shareholder is allowed to hold more than a specific predetermined percentage of the share capital and/or voting rights or provisions, to the effect that no matter how large a percentage of shares any shareholder possesses, the attached votes may only count for a certain predetermined percentage.

-Disclosure requirements under the Securities Trading Act apply to shareholders in a company which has its securities admitted to trading and official listing on Nasdaq Copenhagen A/S as they are under an obligation to notify the company and the Danish FSA of the shareholdings in the company when the holding of shares (i) reach or exceed 5% of the share capital's voting rights, or (ii) account for no less than 5% of the share capital.
-In addition, notification shall be made when the shareholding reaches or passes the thresholds of 10%, 15%, 20%, 25%, 50% and 90%, as well as one-third and two-thirds of the total outstanding share capital/voting rights on the day of trading.
-The notification obligations have been extended further as of 26 November 2015, in that in computing the holding, financial instruments related to already-issued shares should now be included.
+Disclosure requirements under the Capital Markets Act apply to shareholders in a company which has its securities admitted to trading and official listing on Nasdaq Copenhagen A/S, as they are under an obligation to notify the company and the Danish FSA of the shareholdings in the company when the holding of shares (i) reach or exceed 5% of the share capital's voting rights, or (ii) account for no less than 5% of the share capital.
+In addition, notification shall be made when the shareholding reaches or passes the thresholds of 10%, 15%, 20%, 25%, 50% and 90%, as well as 1⁄2 and 1⁄2 of the total outstanding share capital/voting rights on the day of trading.
+When computing the holding of shares, financial instruments related to already-issued shares must be included.

-A new registration regime has recently been introduced in the Companies Act introducing a public register of major shareholders.
-For listed companies, this means that major shareholders must notify their holdings to the company and the company must record this in the public register.
-The reporting thresholds are, by and large, similar to those of the major shareholder disclosure requirement under the Securities Trading Act.
-The statutory obligation for a company to keep a (non-public) register of shareholders is not affected by these new rules.
+According to the Companies Act, major shareholders must notify their holdings to the company and the company must record this in a public register of shareholders.
+The reporting thresholds are, by and large, similar to those of the major shareholder disclosure requirement under the Capital Markets Act.
+The statutory obligation for a company to keep a (non-public) register of shareholders is not affected by these rules.